euroscipy/euroscipy_proceedings/papers/steve_brasier/steve_brasier.rst

 Overall Architecture
 --------------------

-An initial feasibility study lead to an architecture which has:
+An initial feasibility study lead to an architecture with three distinct parts:

 #.
 A central C++ core, ``aftershock``, which handles the binary I/O and contains an embedded Python 2.7 interpreter.
 #.
-A set of Python "calculation scripts", defining the actual post-processing calculations to be carried out.
+A set of Python "calculation scripts" which define the actual post-processing calculations to be carried out.
 #.
-A Python plotting package ``afterplot``, based on ``matplotlib``.
+A purpose-made Python plotting package ``afterplot`` which is based on ``matplotlib``.

 **FIGURE??**

 As the entire binary dataset is too large to fit in memory at once the ``aftershock`` core operates frame-by-frame, stepping time-wise through the data.
 At each frame it decodes the raw binary data and calls defined functions from the calculation scripts which have been loaded.
-These scripts access the raw data for this frame through a simple API which returns lists of floats, and carry out the required calculations, generally with heavy use of the ``ndarrays`` provided by ``numpy`` [Atr02]_ to carry out efficent element-wise operations.
-As well as decoding the binary data, the ``aftershock`` core optimises the order in which the results files are processed to minimise the number of passes required and maintains necessary state for the scripts from frame-to-frame.
+These scripts access the raw data for this frame through a simple API which returns lists of floats and carry out the required calculations.
+The scripts generally with heavy use of the ``ndarrays`` provided by ``numpy`` [Wal11]_ to carry out efficent element-wise operations.
+As well as decoding the binary data and maintaining the necessary state for the scripts from frame-to-frame, the ``aftershock`` core optimises the order in which the results files are processed to minimise the number of passes required.

 The split between ``afterplot`` and a set of calculation scripts results in an architecture which:

 a.
-Has sufficent performance to handle large amounts of binary data, and has a core which can be reused across all models and analyses.
+Has sufficent performance to handle large amounts of binary data.
 b.
-Allows users, i.e. seismic engineers, to define the calculations required in a high-level language with no knowledge of the raw binary format.
+Has a core which can be reused across all models and analyses.
 c.
+Allows "users", i.e. seismic engineers, to define the calculations required in a high-level language.
+d.
+Hides the complex binary file-format entirely from the users.
-Separates the post-processing into individual scripts which cannot impact each other, enforcing modularity.
+e.
+Enforces modularity, separating the post-processing into individual scripts which cannot impact each other.

-With Python selected as the calculation scripting language a number of plotting packages immediately became options but ``matplotlib`` [Atr04]_ stood out for its wide use, "*publication quality figures*" [Atr04]_ and the sheer variety and flexibility of plotting capabilities it provided.
+With Python selected as the calculation scripting language a number of plotting packages immediately became options but ``matplotlib`` [Hun07]_ stood out for its wide use, "*publication quality figures*" [Hun07]_ and the sheer variety and flexibility of plotting capabilities it provided.
 Development of the post-processing toolset could have ended at this point, leaving the script engineers to utilise ``matplotlib`` directly as required.
 However ``matplotlib's`` versatility comes with a price in complexity and the API is not particularly intuitive; requiring seismic engineers to learn the details of this did not seem to represent good value for the client.
 It was therefore decided to wrap ``matplotlib`` in a package ``afterplot`` to provide a custom set of very focussed plot formats.

 Plotting Architecture
 ---------------------
 ``afterplot`` provides each type of plotting functionality as a separate plotter class, with the user (i.e. the engineer writing a calculation script) creating an instance of this class to generate a plot.
 All plotter classes inherit from a ``BasePlot`` class **FIGURE**.
-This base class is essentially a wrapper for a ``matplotlib`` ``Figure`` object (which represents a single plotting window in ``matplotlib``) plus the ``Axes`` objects which represent the plots or sub-plots this contains.
+This base class is essentially a wrapper for a ``matplotlib`` ``Figure`` object which represents a single plotting window plus the ``Axes`` objects which represent the plots or sub-plots this contains.

-At present ``afterplot`` provides only four types of plotter, although these are sufficent for most requirements:
+At present ``afterplot`` provides only four types of plotter, although these are expected to be sufficent for most current requirements:

 #. ``LayerPlot``.
 This represents values on a horizontal slice through the model using a contour-type plot but using discrete markers.
 #. ``ChannelPlot``.
-This represents the geometry of a vertical column in the model in the X-Z and Y-Z planes.
+This represents the 3D geometry of a vertical column in the model by projection onto X-Z and Y-Z planes.
 #. ``TimePlot``.
 This is a conventional X-Y plot, representing time-histories as individual series with time on the X-axis.
-#. ``WfallPlot``.
-This provides an overview of the frequency distribution of a value at every time-step during an analysis, like a series of **stacked histograms**.
+#. ``WfallPlot``. **FIXT:** his provides an overview of the frequency distribution of a value at every time-step during an analysis, like a series of **stacked histograms**.

-Inherently all post-processed results have some associated spatial position within the model and some associated time within the simulation.
-For some parameters one or more of these dimensions may be collapsed, e.g. in the case of a 2D plan-view of peak values through time, maximums are taken over the vertical and time axes.
+Inherently all post-processed results are associated with a three-dimensional position within the model and a time within the simulation.
+Some parameters or outputs may collapse one or more of these dimensions may be collapsed, for example if plotting a plan view of peak values through time, maximums are taken over the vertical and time axes resulting in a result with two dimensions.
 All plotter classes therefore accept ``numpy`` arrays with up to four dimensions (or ``axes`` in numpy terminology).
-The meanings and order of the dimensions are standardised, so that different "views" of the same data can easily be generated by passing it to the different plotters.
-In this way ``afterplot`` defines a set of conventions for data, and the calculation scripts can be thought of as essentially transforming data from the lists of floats provided by ``aftershock`` into four-dimensional arrays for plotting.
+The meanings and order of these dimensions are standardised, so that different "views" of the same data can easily be generated by passing an array to different plotters.

 Quality Advantages
 ------------------
-A key advantage of providing a custom plotting package is that best-practice can be enforced on the author of the calculation script, for example the provision of titles or use of gridlines. <<COLORBAR EXAMPLE>>.
+A key advantage of providing a custom plotting package is that best-practice can be enforced on the output, for example the provision of titles or use of gridlines.
+Another example is that ``afterplot`` replaces the default colourmap in ``matplotlib`` with custom diverging colourmap based on the comprehensive discussion and methods presented in [Mor09]_ which should be significantly easier to interpret in most cases.

-The plotter classes can also enforce a demarcation between alteration of *presentation*, e.g. color-bar limits, and alteration of *data*.
+The plotter classes can also allow alteration of *presentation*, e.g. axis limits, and prevent alteration of *data*.
 Alteration of presentation is provided for through methods or GUI features defined by the plotter classes.
-Alteration of data is prevented as there is no interface to the data itself once the relevant array has been passed to the plot instance.
-This is not intended as sa security feature but simplifies quality assurance by limiting where errors could be introduced.
+Alteration of data is prevented simply by the lack of any interface to do this once the relevant array has been passed to the plot instance.
+This is not intended as a security feature but simplifies quality assurance by limiting where errors could be introduced.

-Another quality assurance feature is the provision of traceability data.
-The ``baseplot`` class traveses the stack frames using the ``inspect`` module when a new plot is generated, gathering information about paths and versions of scripts and modules used.
-The use of this approach means that no additional effort from the script author is required to gather this information.
+A further quality assurance feature is the capture of traceability data.
+When a new plot is generated, the ``baseplot`` class traverses the stack frames using the ``inspect`` module to gather information about the paths and versions of calculation scripts and modules used.
+The use of introspection means that this can occur automatically without requiring any action by the script author.

 Interactive GUI
 ---------------